-Forty Recommendations Recommendations Rating Summary of factors underlying rating rating 1 Recommended Actions Undertaken Actions Legal systems 1.ML offence LC The crimes of human trafficking, corruption and bribery provisions falling within the designated categories of offences have not been adequately addressed in legislation.
+Forty Recommendations Rating Summary of factors underlying rating 4 Recommended Actions Undertaken Actions Legal systems 1.ML offence LC The crimes of human trafficking, corruption and bribery provisions falling within the designated categories of offences have not been adequately addressed in legislation.
 Extraterritoriality of predicate offences is not clearly defined.
 The authorities should review the adequacy of the legislative coverage of human trafficking, corruption and bribery to ensure coverage of all designated categories of offences.
+Section 8 of the Transnational Organised Crime (Prevention and Control) Act creates the offence of trafficking in persons.
+Section 9 creates the offence of smuggling of persons.
+The Transnational Organised Crime (Prevention and Control) Act was passed in Parliament as No. 3 of 2011.
 The different mens rea elements of money laundering offences under the MLFTA and section 19 of DAPCA should be harmonized.
-The language of section 4 of the MLFTA should be reviewed with a view to removing the current limitation which requires that there be an intention for the extraterritorial act to be also committed in Barbados • Section 8 of the Transnational Organised Crime (Prevention and Control) Bill 2010 creates the offence of trafficking in persons; Section 9 creates the offence of smuggling of persons.
 Part VI of the Prevention of Corruption Bill 2010 provides for the offences of bribery, solicitation and related offences.
-An amendment to the DAPCA has been provided for in the MLFTA 2010 in the Fourth Schedule of the latter Act In section 19, delete subsection (1) and substitute the following: "(1) Subject to subsection (2), if a person enters into or is otherwise concerned in an arrangement whereby (a) the retention or control by or on behalf of another "X", of X's benefits of drug trafficking is facilitated (whether by concealment, removal from the jurisdiction, transfer to nominees or otherwise); or (b) X's benefits of drug trafficking are used to secure that funds are placed at X's disposal or are used for X's benefit to acquire property by way of investment,.
+The Bill is in the process of review by Cabinet.
+The language of section 4 of the MLFTA should be reviewed with a view to removing the current limitation which requires that there be an intention for the extraterritorial act to be also committed in Barbados An amendment to the DAPCA has been provided for in the MLFTA 2011 in the Fourth Schedule of the latter Act.
+In section 19, delete subsection (1) and substitute the following: "(1) Subject to subsection (2), if a person enters into or is otherwise concerned in an arrangement whereby (a) the retention or control by or on behalf of another "X", of X's benefits of drug trafficking is facilitated (whether by concealment, removal from the jurisdiction, transfer to nominees or otherwise):

-1 These factors are only required to be set out when the rating is less than Compliant.
+4 These factors are only required to be set out when the rating is less than Compliant.